coopdevs/lazona_connector/README.md

 ```
 cp .env.example .env
 ```
-Edit the variables on .env adding the real data.
+Edit the variables on .env adding the actual data.

 ### Run manually